 February is a month known for showing love and embracing what is dear to us and we are excited to celebrate with the theme of Embracing Green.
 In engaging campus in our February theme, we are hosting a Coffee and Conversations Event focused on engaging conversation around sustainability and those issues that are important students, faculty, staff, and Ames community members – both as individuals and a collective community.
 The event will take place on Wednesday, Feb.
 13, 3:30-5:30pm in Room 198 of the University Library.
 Join us for coffee, light refreshments and discussion.

 February is also the month for the Office of Sustainability’s annual Symposium on Sustainability event.
-This year featuring keynote speaker, NASA Astronaut Captain Scott Kelly, a juried art show and poster session and the annually awarded Live Green!
+This year featuring keynote speaker, NASA Astronaut Captain Scott Kelly, a panel discussion (including faculty, staff and alumni) reflecting on our past decade of sustainability and envisioning our next decade and the annually awarded Live Green!
 Awards for Excellence in Sustainability.

 To keep updated on all the latest 10 Year updates and happenings, don’t forget to join our Ten Years of Living Green Facebook group.